 What does a typical day look like at Cho-Yeh?

 Campers stay busy at camp!
 From Bible Study, team competition, activities, and evening programs to cabin devotional at bedtime, our day is packed with fun!
 Check out our Daily Schedule!

 One of the most significant elements of the camp experience is learning independence.
 It’s hard to be apart, however, kids adjust to camp life much more easily than we often assume.
 Typically, we find that there are many more kidsick parents than homesick campers!
 If a camper does become homesick, hearing a parent’s voice can intensify sad feelings.
 Therefore, we do not have campers talk to parents on the phone or allow visitation from parents.

-Does Cho-Yeh allow iPods, phones, or video games?
+Does Cho-Yeh allow phones, video games, or other electronic devices?

 Kids spend on average 52 hours a week in front of an electronic screen.
-We believe in teaching kids how to be extraordinary without being tied to electronic screens, so we do not allow iPods, phones, or video games.
-This policy gives children the gift of a technology free environment — a place where campers, counselors and staff are fully present with each other, transporting them to a place where we can forge relationships that last a lifetime.
+We believe in teaching kids how to be extraordinary without being tied to electronic screens, so we do not allow phones, video games or other electronic devices, with the exception of digital cameras.
+This policy gives children the gift of a technology free environment — a place where campers, counselors, and staff are fully present with each other, transporting them to a place where we can forge relationships that last a lifetime.

 Does Cho-Yeh allow cabin mate requests?

 Absolutely!
 Campers may submit up to two names for their cabin mate request.
 The campers requesting each other must be no more than ONE grade/year apart.
 While we do our best to honor cabin mate requests, we cannot guarantee that your request will be granted.
 We will allow for a group of 3 to request to bunk together so no camper is left out.
 If there are 4 or more total campers wishing to be housed together, the parents must decide among themselves how to split the group into 2 or more groups of campers.

 Are the cabins air-conditioned?